escapegameibk/microcontroller/ECPROTO.md

 modbus protocol and the usb protocol.
 The whole frame before the checksum is used as basisi for cecksum calculation.
 In case the checksum only consists of 0x00 bytes, the responding side was too laszy to implement checksums, in which case a checksum comparison should be ommitted.
+The checksum may contain a 0xFF byte.

 ## Action-IDs